tahoe-lafs/tahoe-lafs/docs/proposed/gbs.md

 The first option is clearly possible.
 It's not clear which of the other two options is actually feasible, the semantics may be too different.

+## Question 4: How should support for two protocols be implemented in code structure, on the server side?

-## Question 4: Can we create a (somewhat) formal protocol spec of the HTTP API?
+## Question 5: Can we create a (somewhat) formal protocol spec of the HTTP API?

 There are various tools for specifying HTTP APIs.
 This is useful for documentation, and also for validation.